FormidableLabs/react-native-ama/packages/animations/docs/components/AnimatedContainer.md

 />;
 ```

-When the component is mounted, it will animate it from: `from -> to`, and when it is unmounted, it will animate it from: `exitFrom -> exitTo`.
+When the component is mounted, it will animate from: `from -> to`, and when it is unmounted, from: `exitFrom -> exitTo`.
-If the property `exitFrom from` is not specified, it will then play the animation in reverse: `to -> from`.
+If `exitFrom` is not specified, it plays the animation in reverse: `to -> from`.

 ## Accessibility

-For both, enter and exitFrom animation, the component will use a `duration={0}` for each [motion property](../utils/isMotionAnimation) when [Reduce Motion](../hooks/useAMAContext#isreducemotionenabled) option is enabled.
+For both enter and exit animations, the component uses `duration={0}` for each motion property when the [Reduce Motion](/core/hooks/useAMAContext#isreducemotionenabled) option is enabled.

 ## Props

-Props extend the [`UseReanimatedAnimationBuilder`](../hooks/useReanimatedAnimationBuilder.md) props.
+Props extend the [`useReanimatedAnimationBuilder`](../hooks/useReanimatedAnimationBuilder.md) props.

 ### `autofocus`

-If set to true, wraps the child inside the [AutofocusContainer](./AutofocusContainer)
+If set to true, wraps the child inside the [AutofocusContainer](/core/components/AutofocusContainer) from `@react-native-ama/core`.

 | Type    | Default |
 | ------- | ------- |